SamDuran/SamDuran/README.md

 # ⚔️ Samuel De Jesús Durán Tejada  | SamDuran ⚔️
 **`Systems engineering & developer`**

-Hi there!, I'm a Systems engineering student.
+Hi there!, I'm a Systems and computer science engineer.
 I live in San Francisco de Macoris, Dominican Republic.

 B2 English skills.
 With knowledge in some programming languages, Structured Query Languages (SQL), and a bit experienced as a UI designer.